chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 ## Internet and Link Layer

-- Ethernet: MAC addresses are fixed to specific devices.
+- Ethernet, 802.11, and Bluetooth: MAC addresses are fixed to specific devices.
 Unless frequently rotated, they are sticky identifiers.
+Simply rotating the MAC address may or may not be sufficient depending on other information sent at the protocol layer with the a (rotated) MAC address.
+For example, in 802.11, frames have an incrementing sequence number and if the sequence number is not reset in unison with a MAC address change, the sequence number can be used to re-correlate randomized MAC addresses.

 - IPv4 and IPv6: Static or infrequently rotating addresses are sticky identifiers when exposed on the network.
 Privacy Extensions for Stateless